maxonlinux/nooro-take-home-next/README.md

 sudo systemctl restart nginx
 ```

-### 3. Place the Project on the Server (e.g. to `/home/user/frontend`) and Follow the Steps from Getting Started Section
+### 3. Clone the Repo to the Server and Follow the Steps from Getting Started Section

 Follow the steps in the Getting Started section to complete the setup.